Resources for Current TSE Students

 - Computer Requirements for TSE GIS Courses

 Trent University is committed to the highest standards of ethical practice in research.
 Central to the principles that guide research is that it must be conducted in accordance with the highest contemporary ethics standards.
-The Office of Research manages the approval and monitoring process for the use of humans, animals, and biohazardous materials in research at the University.
+The Research and Innovation office manages the approval and monitoring process for the use of humans, animals, and biohazardous materials in research.

-Please refer to the Office of Research website for more information on Trent's ethical policies and requirements for research.
+Please refer to Research and Innovation for more information on Trent's ethical policies and requirements for research.

 GIS Course Computer Requirements (GEOG 2090H & ERSC 3010H)

 Refer to the materials provided by the course instructor, including the course syllabus.
 If your course uses Blackboard then refer there for current course materials.
 Know that your course instructors are there to help you.
-Program staff Robert Loney and Jenna Snelgrove are also available to assist with technical and conceptual problems and course material, especially in the courses they each support, but also in other courses.
+Program staff are available to assist with technical and conceptual problems and course material, especially in the courses they each support, but also in other courses.

 - Bata Library (Trent University)